 1) Jesus imitates and reflects his Father

 Jesus works as his Father works.
 Jesus imitates his Father, he does what he sees his Father do.
 Jesus said, “My Father is working until now, and I am working.”
 And he also said, “The Son can do… only what he sees the Father doing.”
-(John 5:17,19) (We looked at this in detail in the first chapter of the new book Love Like Jesus: How Jesus Loved People (And how you can love like Jesus).
+(John 5:17,19) (We looked at the power of imitation in detail in the first chapter of the new book Love Like Jesus: How Jesus Loved People (And how you can love like Jesus).

 2) Jesus is dependent on his Father